 Provision for Income Taxes

-The provision for income taxes reflected an effective tax rate of 22.3% for fiscal 2021 and 25.7% for fiscal 2020.
-The decrease is due primarily to unfavorable return to provision adjustments related to tax credits in the prior year and statute lapses of uncertain tax positions in the current year.
+The provision for income taxes reflected an effective tax rate of 21.0% for fiscal 2022 and 22.3% for fiscal 2021.
+The decrease is due primarily to certain nonrecurring state income tax items in the prior year.